hobertro/codewars/README.md

 # Code Wars Challenges

-My solutions to Code Wars challenges
+My solutions to Code Wars challenges and the links to those challenges.

 ## Level 8 Kyu